pieroproietti/penguins-eggs/README.md

 This example wears the "waydroid" costume from the "wagtail" category.
 > [!TIP]
 > **To gain a deeper understanding of the implementation and view the source code related to the `eggs wardrobe wear [COSTUME]` command, you can refer to the following link:** [src/commands/wardrobe/wear.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/wardrobe/wear.ts)

-# Penguins' eggs official guide
-**Penguins' Eggs Official Guide and Resources**

-Welcome to the Penguins' Eggs Official Guide!
-This comprehensive manual provides detailed instructions on using Penguins' Eggs, a software tool designed to facilitate various tasks.
-Initially released in Italian, the guide can be translated into other languages using machine translation for wider accessibility.

-To access the guide, click [here](https://penguins-eggs.net/docs/Tutorial/eggs-users-guide).
-It offers valuable information and step-by-step tutorials to help users navigate through the software's features.
-However, please note that some of the terminal samples in the guide may need updating.

-For a visual demonstration of Penguins' Eggs in action, check out these helpful [terminal samples](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/terminal-lessons/eggs_help.gif?raw=true).
-They provide a practical overview of how to use the tool effectively.

 ## That's all, Folks!